sbt/sbt.github.com/0.13/docs/offline/Combined+Pages.md

 1. add the setting sequence from the dependency as part of its own setting sequence, or
 2. tell the build users to include them in the right order.

 This becomes complicated as the number of plugins increase within an application, and becomes more error prone.
 The main goal of auto plugin is to alleviate this setting dependency problem.
-An auto plugin can depend on other auto plugins and lensure these dependency settings are loaded first.
+An auto plugin can depend on other auto plugins and ensure these dependency settings are loaded first.

 Suppose we have the `SbtLessPlugin` and the `SbtCoffeeScriptPlugin`, which in turn depends on the `SbtJsTaskPlugin`, `SbtWebPlugin`, and `JvmPlugin`.
 Instead of manually activating all of these plugins, a project can just activate the `SbtLessPlugin` and `SbtCoffeeScriptPlugin` like this: